Journey to Yourland

 Journey to Yourland (Tvojazem or Cesta do Tvojzemí) is a 2022 co-production animated film directed by Slovak director Peter Budinský.

 Plot

 Young Riki moves with his mother to a new place.
 He meets dangerous crows and a shiny rock with mysterious power.
-Riki is transported to Yourland where he meets a girl named Emma, an ape named Tidling and the mighty Kovoman.
+Riki is transported to Yourland where he meets a girl named Emma, an ape named Tidling and the mighty Metalman.